What’s This Site All About, Anyway?

 Other Reviews I'll Post

 My goal is to give visitors a big ole' list of books to draw from to encourage their readers to read.
-I try to keep up with all that’s new in children’s literature – an admittedly impossible task – and read books that are generating some buzz.
-That doesn’t mean I’ll review them all.
-Help Readers Love Reading ! isn’t meant to be a book review site.
-It’s meant to be a book recommendation site.
+I try to keep up with what's new in children’s literature and the read books that are generating some buzz.

 One exception is the annual ALA awards.
 I do try to read and post some thoughts on all the books awarded Newbery, Caldecott, and Geisel medals in January, both positive and negative.